Welcome to REvoSim’s User Manual¶

 The [R]apid [Evo]lutionary [Sim]ulator program.

-REvoSim has been in development since 2008, and has been released with the intention that it can be used as a multipurpose platform for the study of many evolutionary phenomena (both macro- and microevolution).
+REvoSim has been in development since 2008, and has been released with the intention that it can be used as a multipurpose platform for the study of many evolutionary phenomena.
 While it was designed with macroevolutionary studies in mind, it is also applicable to microevolutionary problems.
-As such it is complementary to the many other approaches of studying evolution on a range of different timescales, and will be continually developed by the core team to expand its capabilities.
+As such it is complementary to the many other approaches of studying evolution on a range of different timescales.
+It is continually developed by the core team to expand its capabilities.

 Table of Contents¶

 - 2. Compiling, Installation, and Requirements